babons/linear-alg-c-project/notes.md

 If the determinant is 0, either no inputs stick or many inputs stick

 WRONG (Intentionally):
-X coordinate the the vector being solved is the dot product with the basis vector, same thing with Y Dot products of the transformed mystery vector and the basis vectors would lead to the desired output, [-4, -2].
+X coordinate the vector being solved is the dot product with the basis vector, same thing with Y Dot products of the transformed mystery vector and the basis vectors would lead to the desired output, [-4, -2].

 Dot product before and after will be extremely different.
 When vectors stretch out, dot product increases Transformations which preserve the same dot product are call Orthonormal
-	Leaves all basis vectors perindicular and equal lengths Solving these is easy -- taking the dot product of the output and all the columns of the matrix is the same as taking the dot product between the mystery input vector and all the basis vectors x = output dot column1 y = output dot column2
+	Leaves all basis vectors perpendicular and equal lengths Solving these is easy — taking the dot product of the output and all the columns of the matrix is the same as taking the dot product between the mystery input vector and all the basis vectors x = output dot column1 y = output dot column2